 Keeping accurate payroll records is a vital legal obligation for employers to comply with HM Revenue and Customs (HMRC) regulations.
 Necessary details include wages, tax, and National Insurance contributions for each individual in employment.

-These records aid businesses in optimizing their financial management and preparing additional records for any prospective audits or inspections.
+These records aid businesses in optimising their financial management and preparing additional records for any prospective audits or inspections.
 Essential records to keep include payslips, working hours, overtime pay, bonuses, and deductions like pension contributions or student loan repayments.

 Failure to maintain proper records may result in fines or penalties levied by HMRC.